 One of the more common, and fairly complex, misdemeanor traffic offenses in New York is the aggravated unlicensed operation of a motor vehicle.
 New York Vehicle and Traffic Law §511 criminalizes the unlicensed operation of a motor vehicle, otherwise known as an AUO.
 What many drivers don’t realize is that driving while their license is suspended, revoked or otherwise withdrawn by the DMV is a criminal offense.

-With 25+ years of experience, a record of successful verdicts, and 24/7 availability, it is no wonder why our White Plains attorneys have been named in the Top 100 Trial Lawyers and given a 10.0 Superb rating on Avvo.
+With 25+ years of experience, a record of successful verdicts, and 24/7 availability, it is no wonder why our New York traffic crime attorneys have been named in the Top 100 Trial Lawyers and given a 10.0 Superb rating on Avvo.